dssjoblom/rails-ansible-stack/README.md

         "ping": "pong"
     }
    ```
-3. Create an SSH key for the admin user for the environment:
+3. Create an SSH key for the appdeployer user (created by Ansible) for the environment:

    Locally, run: